RPrasetyoB/healtcare-treatment/README.md

    npm start
    ```

-   Wait until "Connected to Firestore database" appears in the terminal; the API will then be ready to be consumed.
+   Wait until "Connected to Firestore database" appears in the terminal; then API will be ready to be consumed.

 3. Set up Front-end: